Aiven-Open/sql-cli-for-apache-flink-docker/README.md

 Flink SQL>
 ```
-Apache Flink is a registered trademark of The Apache Software Foundation and has been licensed for use by Aiven.
+Apache Kafka is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.
 Aiven has no affiliation with and is not endorsed by The Apache Software Foundation.